PeterEhses/IMDisplay/content/dated/tdts.md

 ---
 draft: false        # should this be shown?
-# remove: 15.06.2023  # When should this be removed?
+remove: 15.06.2023  # When should this be removed?
-fullscreen: true
+fullscreen: false
-noborder: true
+noborder: false
 # lifetime: 6000

 # Uncomment any org/suborg chips that you want to display